bandaletov72/www/INSTALLER/README.txt

 MANUAL INSTALL
 --------------------------------------------------------------------------

-Download Installer Archive from INSTALLER folder onto your desktop.
+Download Installer Archive from onto your desktop.

 Unzip it and unzip internal archive shop.zip